Molecular-Playground/ms-schedule/API_DOC.md

 # /:username

 ### #GET
-Gets a schedule with all associated playlists.
+Gets a schedule with all associated playlists and molecules.

 Returns: